DJ LeMahieu Player Props: Yankees vs. Cardinals

-The New York Yankees, including DJ LeMahieu (.238 on-base percentage in past 10 games, 51 points below season-long percentage), take on starting pitcher Matthew Liberatore and the St. Louis Cardinals at Busch Stadium, Friday at 8:15 PM ET.
+The New York Yankees, including DJ LeMahieu (.238 on-base percentage in past 10 games, 51 points below season-long percentage), take on starter Jack Flaherty and the St. Louis Cardinals at Busch Stadium, Saturday at 2:15 PM ET.

 DJ LeMahieu Game Info & Props vs. the Cardinals